superfly/docs/blueprints/resilient-apps-multiple-machines.html.md

 When apps or processes are running tools like cron that don't require local storage or accept external requests, it's common to run only one Machine.
 Since these Machines don't have services configured, they can't be automatically started and stopped by the Fly Proxy.
 To add redundancy against host failures for this kind of Machine, use a standby Machine; it stays stopped and ready to take over in case the original Machine becomes unavailable.

 Unlike the autostart/autostop feature, which starts Machines based on app traffic, a standby Machine watches the Machine it's paired to and starts only if that Machine becomes unavailable.
+Learn more about [standby Machines](https://fly.io/docs/reference/app-availability/#standby-machines-for-process-groups-without-services).

+### You get a standby Machine on first deploy

 When you deploy an app for the first time with the `fly launch` or `fly deploy` command, you automatically get a standby Machine for processes that don't have services configured in `fly.toml` (and therefore aren't visible to Fly Proxy).
 That standby Machine is a copy of the original, running Machine.
+You'll also get this standby Machine when you `fly deploy` after scaling to zero.

+### Create a standby Machine yourself

 If you don't already have a standby Machine for your worker Machines, then you can create one yourself.

-### Create a standby Machine

 To create a standby Machine that will take over the same tasks when a worker Machine is down, use this one command to clone the worker Machine and make the clone a standby: